Marketing (MKTG) 440

 MKTG 440 has a Challenge for Credit option.

 Marketing 440: Marketing Strategy introduces important concepts in strategy formulation and implementation.
-The notion that organizations should strive to satisfy customer needs while achieving their own objectives is embodied in a business philosophy known as the marketing concept, the most fundamental precept in the marketing discipline.
-Despite the fact that many successful organizations now embrace the marketing concept as a way of doing business, delivering superior customer value and creating long-term, mutually beneficial exchange relationships with customers is seldom easy, even when buyer needs are known and the external environment is stable and predictable.
+The notion that organizations should strive to deliver superior customer value while achieving their own objectives in a socially responsible manner is the focal point of market-driven strategies.
+Despite the fact that many successful organizations now embrace this market orientation philosophy as a way of doing business, delivering superior customer value and creating long-term, mutually beneficial exchange relationships with customers is seldom easy, even when buyer needs are known and the external environment is stable and predictable.
 With the rapid and unpredictable environmental changes observed in today’s markets, marketing managers have to put in place mechanisms of continuous learning and develop superior skills and capabilities to be able to respond quickly to strategic changes with effective marketing strategies.
 Integrating the analysis of complex and unfamiliar strategic situations with knowledge about target market and positioning strategies permits marketing managers to anticipate and exploit changes that are largely beyond the control of any single organization.
-This is accomplished by developing throughout an organization a shared vision that focuses on customers, matching organizational resources and capabilities with market, industry, and competitive opportunities, and building strategic relationships with customers and other partners in the value chain.

 - Lesson 1: Introduction to Marketing Strategy